-According to the 2018 B2B Marketing Mix Report, 58% of marketers shared that they’ll allocate more money to their marketing budgets, with major social media, email marketing, and SEO efforts.
-Check out the 2018 B2B Marketing Mix Report for updated facts and figures about B2B marketers and other interesting tidbits and tips for establishing a marketing plan and budget for your company.
+According to the 2019 B2B Marketing Mix Report, 58% of marketers shared that they’ll allocate more money to their marketing budgets, with major social media, email marketing, and SEO efforts.
+Check out the 2019 B2B Marketing Mix Report for updated facts and figures about B2B marketers and other interesting tidbits and tips for establishing a marketing plan and budget for your company.

 6. Develop a tactical marketing plan

 Once your budget is finalized, determine what marketing channels you will use to promote your value proposition to your target markets.
-For example, where will you advertise, what industry tradeshows will you attend?
+For example, where will you advertise and what industry tradeshows will you attend?